 Bennie Starks with Cardozo Law alumni Lauren Kaeseberg who helped win his release.
 Photo: Ingrid Bonne

 The Innocence Project first agreed to represent Starks in 1996.
-Lauren Kaeseberg, a criminal defense attorney in the Chicago who worked on Starks’ case since she was a Cardozo law clinic student at the Innocence Project in 2004, joined Starks in court today.
+Lauren Kaeseberg, a criminal defense attorney in the Chicago who worked on Starks’ case since she was a Cardozo law clinic student at the Innocence Project in 2004, joined Starks in court.

 Read the full Chicago Tribune article and watch a video of Starks immediately after the hearing.